SVDotsenko/portfolio-project-3/README.md

 Guesses are marked on the board with ascii-symbol 164 colored in blue.
 Hits are indicated by X colored in red.

-The player and the computer then take it in turns to make guesses and try to sink each other's battelships.
+The player and the computer then take it in turns to make guesses and try to sink each other's battleships.

 The winner is the player who sinks all of their opponent's battleships first.